19 (Adele album): Commercial performance

-Accolades and Impact
+Accolades and impact

 Adele became the first recipient of the Brit Awards Critics' Choice and was named the number-one predicted breakthrough act of 2008 in an annual BBC poll of music critics, Sound of 2008.
 The Times Encyclopedia of Modern Music named 19 an "essential" blue-eyed soul recording.
 The album was nominated for the 2008 Mercury Prize in the category of Best Album.
 She also won an Urban Music Award for "Best Jazz Act".
 She also received a Q Awards nomination in the category of Breakthrough Act and a Music of Black Origin nomination in the category of Best UK Female.
 On 3 December 2008, the album spawned four Grammy Award nominations: Best New Artist for Adele, and Record of the Year, Song of the Year, and Best Female Pop Vocal Performance for "Chasing Pavements".
 The following year, she received a second consecutive nomination for Best Female Pop Vocal Performance, for "Hometown Glory", but lost to "Halo" by Beyoncé.

 Her success occurred simultaneously with several other British female soul singers, with the British press dubbing her a new Amy Winehouse.
 This was described as a third British Musical Invasion of the US.
 However, Adele called the comparisons between her and other female soul singers lazy, noting "we're a gender, not a genre".
 AllMusic wrote that "Adele is simply too magical to compare her to anyone."

 Following the release of her debut album 19, Kanye West and Beyoncé were among the artists vocal in their praise of her music.
 Beyoncé cited Adele as one of the influences for her fourth album, 4.
-Revisiting Adele’s debut album15 years on Virgin Radio said 19 truly cemented Adele’s status as one of the most powerful voices and performers in industry, and her debut release was just the tip of the iceberg of one of the most incredible careers in music.
+Revisiting Adele’s debut album, 15 years on, Virgin Radio said 19 truly cemented Adele’s status as one of the most powerful voices and performers in the industry, and that her debut release was just the tip of the iceberg on one of the most incredible careers in music.